juliajessica/internship-prep/README.md

 * I think I could use go over a few of terms we've learned over the last few months and refresh the use the terminology as I discuss code with other students and teachers.

-* I also think I could use a little more JS Practice such as doing more white boarding and problem solving.
+* I also think I could use a little more practice writing more algorithmic logic such as doing more white-boarding and problem solving.

 #### Is there anything about searching for and transitioning into your future career a technical field that you feel unprepared for?
 What would make you feel more comfortable and confident in this process?